 The monitor comes with a full set of gaming features, including Adaptive-Sync, ELMB Sync, Dynamic Shadow Boosting, and DisplayHDR 400 certifications.
 TUF is the company’s value-oriented monitor series, where the ROG lineup is aimed at the premium market segment.
 This doesn’t mean this is a cheap monitor but has a reasonable price-performance ratio.

-Design and Build Quality: The VG259QM comes with a straightforward design approach as this monitor doesn’t have any RGB lighting on it.
+Design and Build Quality: The VG259QM comes with a straightforward design as this monitor doesn’t have any RGB lighting on it.
 This is a pretty simple and clean design concept.
 But it doesn’t look like a business monitor either, some red highlights provide gaming aesthetics.
 The bezels are narrow around all sides.
 The stand is plastic-made including the base, though some metal construction would be great.
 The stand ergonomics are simply brilliant, delivers height, tilt, swivel, and pivot adjustment in a good range of motion.

 As per as connectivity is concerned, this monitor comes with 1X DisplayPort 1.2, 2X HDMI2.0 with HDCP support, and a headphone jack.
 There are 2X stereo speakers that deliver a good amount of sound.
 Unfortunately, this monitor doesn’t have any UBD 3.0 hub.
 This minimal I/O connectivity helps ASUS to minimize overall unit cost.